 Oil: A key step in checking used cars before purchase is making sure the dipstick reading is at the correct level and the oil is the right colour and consistency.
 To do this, insert the dipstick into the tube and withdraw it looking closely at the tip.
 The level of oil should be between the two lines.
 The oil should look silky, and almost transparent.

 Modifications: Some people choose to modify their engines for performance, and if done well, it will benefit the car.
 If not, it could lead to problems later on.
 It’s best to be aware of any modifications before handing over your cash.
-If you’re unsure whether any have been done, ask the dealer.
+If you’re unsure whether any have been done, this is one of several good questions to ask the dealer.

 Exhaust smoke: Exhaust smoke from the vehicle should come out light.
 Any strong colour could indicate issues with the engine that need attention.